Chemical formula: C₁₉H₁₇F₂N₃O₅ Molecular mass: 405.358 g/mol PubChem compound: 54713659

 Cabotegravir was not teratogenic when studied in pregnant rats and rabbits but, exposures higher than the therapeutic dose showed reproductive toxicity in animals.
 The relevance to human pregnancy is unknown.

-Cabotegravir tablets are not recommended during pregnancy unless the expected benefit justifies the potential risk to the foetus.
+Cabotegravir is not recommended during pregnancy unless the expected benefit justifies the potential risk to the foetus.

 It is recommended that HIV infected women do not breast-feed their infants under any circumstances in order to avoid transmission of HIV.